SECRETS OF ACCEPTABLE INTRUSION | Darrin Henry

 Street Photography Tips No.8 – Shoot at Night

-There’s a different vibe and energy to night time street photography.
+Night street photography has a different vibe and energy.
 Often people are more relaxed and open, more curious and happy to have their picture taken.

 Try where possible to use the available street lighting to illuminate your shots as this retains the shadows and mood of the scene.
 It means ramping up the ISO and working with a wide open aperture, but even this can sometimes be helpful in conveying that after-dark atmosphere.

 Flash, generally, has a tendency to change the appearance of a night scene completely, losing the realism.
-But that said, if you’re an enthusiast of strobist techniques then employing a flash can at times enhance street photography.
+But that said, if you’re an enthusiast of strobist photography techniques then employing a flash can at times deliver cool photography effects.

 Focusing in the dark might be a problem depending on the available light.
 I now carry a small Maglite in my camera bag at all times which can assist with finding focus.